aaronhumerickhouse/sportngin_automation_test/README.md

 ###Documentation
 Code documentations is found in `doc/index.html`

+###Submitting
+Make sure we can have access to your work during the interview.
+The preferred method is to keep it on Github under your own account.
+We will be able to log in and put it on one of the monitors.
+Otherwise, please bring it on a flash drive.

 ### Note
 The project uses Watir-Webdriver and a custom created page-object library.
 Watir-Webdriver is a wrapper around Selenium that's easier to read and use.